Dog Tag Set

 Vietnam War USMC Style

-Line #2 First Initial & Middle Initial JIM S
+Line #2 First Initial & Middle Initial ROGER S

 Line #3 Service Number (or Social Security), Blood Type 1234567 or 123-45-6789 APOS